BIRDSOpenSource/BIRDSOpenSource.github.io/index.md

 ## Community Telegram Group

 A community Telegram group is being formed to discuss questions and other aspects of the BIRDSBus.
-If you have an interest in joining, please contact Juan José in the email provided above.
+If you have an interest in joining, use [this link.](https://t.me/+D3BCqCmceQ41ZGFl)